 Areas of early, often piecemeal, enclosure.
-Field patterns are generally sub-regular.
-Field boundaries are hedgerows, usually dominated by hawthorn, or dry stone walls with scattered (locally abundant) hedgerow oak and ash.
-Areas of rig and furrow may survive in less improved pastures.
+Field patterns are generally sub-regular but in places retain the curving alignment of medieval strip fields.
+Field boundaries are usually hedgerows, generally dominated by hawthorn but often containing holly, blackthorn and sometimes hazel in the oldest features.
+Hedgerow trees, oak and ash, are locally abundant.
+In areas bordering onto the upland fringes there are occasional tracts of dry stone walls constructed of thinly bedded carboniferous sandstones.
+Areas of rig and furrow survive in less improved pastures.